ericsink/LSM/README.md

 it like LevelDB.
 Lots of stuff is missing.
 There is no support for transactions.
 There is no code to manage the merge between levels.

-There are two complete implementations here, one in C# and one in F#.
+There are two implementations here, one in C# and one in F#.
 Both implement the same API.
-The C# version was written first.
-The F# version is mostly a straight port, and its quality of code is probably dreadful by F# standards.
+Originally, the C# version was written first.
+The F# version started as mostly a straight port, and its quality of code is probably dreadful by F# standards.
+But hopefully it is improving.
+And as the project moves forward, some features are implemented the other direction, in F# first and then ported to C#.

 # What is a log structured merge tree?